 6. Wrist Stretch

-The basic wrist stretch is an excellent way to alleviate stiff joints in the wrist, especially after long days of typing and texting:
+The wrist stretch is a great way to loosen up those stiff joints in your wrist after a long day of typing and texting.
+Here’s how:

 7. Wrist Flexion and Extension